 What We Do

 Job Corps is a no-cost education and career technical training program administered by the U.S. Department of Labor that helps young people ages 16 through 24 improve the quality of their lives through career technical and academic training.
-The Job Corps program is authorized by Title I-C of the Workforce Investment Act of 1998.
+The Job Corps program is authorized by Title I-C of the Workforce Innovation and Opportunity Act of 2014 (supercedes WIA 1998).
 For more infomation about the Job Corps program at a national level, please visit our Official Public Web Site.

 At Lyndon B. Johnson Job Corps Center, we support the Job Corps program's mission of teaching eligible young people the skills they need to become employable and independent and placing them in meaningful jobs or further education.